If you've blocked our ad, please consider unblocking it.

 Pols Voice doesn't have whiskers in the prototype.
 The color used for its eyes was assigned to the whiskers in the final, turning the eyes from Link's tunic color to brown.
 This is also seen in the manual.

-Ganon's defeated palette is different in the prototype.
+Ganon's defeated palette is different.

 Unused